Preview

 Russian Federation

-Elizaveta E. Bragina, Doctor of Biology, Senior Researcher, Department of Electron Microscopy, A.N.Belozersky Institute of Physical and Chemical Biology; Leading Researcher, Laboratory of genetics of reproductive dis-orders
+Elizaveta E. Bragina, Doctor of Biology, Senior Researcher, Department of Electron Microscopy, A.N.Belozersky Institute of Physical and Chemical Biology, Federal State Budget Educational Institution of Higher Education M.V.Lomonosov Moscow State University, The Government of the Russian Federation; Leading Researcher, Laboratory of genetics of reproductive dis-orders, Research Centre for Medical Genetics

 E. E. Lotnik